moldedbits/moldedbits.github.io/_posts/2017-08-28-typed-notification-ios.md

 We can also define an initializer to our `KeyboardData` which take notification and instantiate `KeyboardData`.
 This can be used as our convert function and we don't have to redefine convert for KeyboardShow and KeyboardHide.

 This is also the most important part of our `Type-Safe Notification`.
-As now we will have strictly defined data in our application and all the parsing logic is separated out for easy debugging and testing.
+We will have strictly defined data in our application and all the parsing logic is separated out for easy debugging and testing.

 {% highlight swift %}
 extension KeyboardData {